-A Mortgage Credit Certificate is a first time home buyer benefit available in DC, VA and MD.
+A Mortgage Credit Certificate is a first time home buyer benefit available in DC and VA (as of June 2020, MCCs are no longer available in MD).
 You may be eligible if you have not owned real estate in the past three years.

 While I am not a tax advisor, I will explain the benefits and costs of applying for an MCC.